STAND UP TO KNEE PAIN

 Common Conditions Treated

-At Crystal Clinic, our physicians treat a wide range of both common and complex knee problems, including these frequently seen conditions:
+At Crystal Clinic, our knee physicians treat a wide range of both common and complex knee problems, including these frequently seen conditions:

 Osteoarthritis,

 which is particularly common in the knee and starts with the breakdown of cartilage in the joint.
-Symptoms include pain, reduced range of motion, swelling and stiffness, which may worsen after prolonged periods of rest.
+Symptoms include knee pain, reduced range of motion, and swelling and stiffness, which may worsen after prolonged periods of rest.

 Bursitis or inflammation of a bursa,